nicholasgillespie/portfolio-minimalist/docs/project/progress_log.md

 - Adjusted URL paths in the navigation to ensure consistency and correct redirection.
 - Enhanced skip links for better accessibility, ensuring they correctly bypass navigation to main content.

+## 2024-07-13 - Morning

+### Detail Page

+- Created the Detail page.

+### Pagination

+- Develop the pagination component.
+Currently, it's structured to display previous and next project links visually.
+However, it still requires the capability to dynamically receive information about the page coming before (previous) and after (next).

 ### TODO

 - Create Project page.